Follow this step-by-step guide to completing your application - from creating an account to replying to your notification of selection results.

 Please Note: Programmes in Architecture, Design and Fine Arts, have separate instructions regarding the submission of portfolio documents.
 See the specific programme page for details.

 7. Pay the application fee (if required)

 With a few exceptions, all citizens of countries outside of the European Union (EU), European Economic Area (EEA) and Switzerland are required to pay application and tuition fees for education at the undergraduate and advanced level.

-It is important to know that your application will not be processed until you have paid the SEK 900 (approx. €95) application fee or proved that you are exempt from paying.
+IMPORTANT: Your application will not be processed until you have paid the application fee or proved that you are exempt from paying.

 For the second Notification, you do not need to reply to courses you wish to keep, but should decline those courses you are not planning on attending.
 This makes those places available for students on the waiting list.